by Catalina Macedo Giang

 Nine out of 10 Nigeriens don’t have access to the improved sanitation of even a simple latrine.

-It’s because 33 minutes is the average walking time women and girls spend to collect water.
+It’s because women and girls often walk four to six miles a day to collect water.

 At first glance, it might seem that , as a landlocked nation,Niger simply lacks access to a reliable source of clean water, but that’s actually not the case.
 In reality, it is estimated that there are anywhere from 2.5 to 3 billion cubic meters of drinkable water.
 The challenge, however, is that this water is far from beyond reach, flowing in aquifers, which are 200-300 feet below ground.
 In fact, Niger ranks 8th highest of all African nations in terms of the productivity of its aquifers.